WALKING IN JÁVEA – La Plana (East)

 Els Molins de Xàbia

-These windmills capitalised on the prevailing Lleibeig wind which blows over the plateau (the local athletic club uses the name) to grind wheat and other cereals.
+These windmills took advantage of the prevailing Lleibeig wind which blows over the plateau (the local athletic club uses the name) to grind wheat and other cereals.
 In recent years there has been an active campaign to renovate them to benefit from their obvious tourist attraction since the views to the south are quite stunning.
 Now they are lit at night but there has been talk of a complete restoration of at least one of the windmills, complete with sails.

 Passing through the windmills to the other side, there is a small parking zone and we turn left to follow the track back into the centre of the plateau.
 However, after just a few metres, we turn right into Carrer Penaguila and follow this wide track for 800m or so to re-join the tarmac of Calle Cuesta de San Antonio.
 Bearing left, we follow the road back down to the main road where we turn right and walk the 600m back to the recreation zone.